chaos-polymtl/lethe/doc/source/theory/dem/dem.rst

 Spring and damping constants
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The spring and damping constants for the linear and nonlinear viscoelastic models are calculated as follow:
+The spring and damping constants for the linear and nonlinear viscoelastic models are calculated as follows:

-.. list-table:: Spring and Damping Models used in Lethe.
+.. list-table:: Spring and damping Models used in Lethe.
    :widths: 40 30 30
    :header-rows: 1